metomi/rose/sphinx/tutorial/cylc/scheduling/further-scheduling.rst

 Clock Triggers
 --------------

-In cylc :term:`cycle points <cycle point>` are just labels.
-Tasks are triggered when their dependencies are met irrespective of what cycle they are in.
-We can force cycles to wait for a particular time before running using clock triggers.
+In cylc, :term:`cycle points <cycle point>` are just labels.
+Tasks are triggered when their dependencies are met irrespective of the cycle they are in, but we can force cycles to wait for a particular time before running using clock triggers.
 This is necessary for certain operational and monitoring systems.

 For example in the following suite the cycle ``2000-01-01T12Z`` will wait until 11:00 on the 1st of January 2000 before running: